ARRAJIAyoub/randomwalk_project/README.md

 the directory  1d_case contains only one python  file you can run it immediately

-every prpgrame will output a colored figure contining the values of the solution of the dirichlet problem with boundary conditions.
+every prpgrame will output a colored figure contining the values of the solution of the dirichlet problem with boundary conditions. and it will output also a csv file that contains the value of every point in the domain.